 The student is expected to consult with members of the dissertation committee at frequent intervals throughout the progress of the research, and is required under Graduate School policy to submit a progress report to each member of the committee at least once a year.
 More frequent reporting is desirable, and may be specified by an individual committee.

 The Graduate School requirements for dissertation format are specified in the publication, A Guide to the Preparation and Submission of Theses and Dissertations.
-This booklet is available from the Epidemiology student office, or directly from the Graduate School, second floor of Bynum Hall.
+This booklet is online at http://gradschool.unc.edu/etdguide/.

 Human Subjects Review